Melvin2306/alert-monitoring/README.md

 Make sure the `proxies.json` is present in the toplevel of your datastore directory if you run into problems.
 The content of `proxies.json` is based on the changedetection.io documentation.

+## Example

+An example watch is provided within [`url-watches.json`](datastore/url-watches.json).
+It will check the Tor api and returns your exit IP and if the connection was established via the Tor nework.

 ## Credits

 I do not own any of the projects.
 Credits go to the maintainers of each project.